10.4. Point-in-Time Recovery with Timeline History File

 recovery_target_timeline = 2

-The recovery_target_time parameter specifies the desired recovery time, while the recovery_target_timeline parameter is set to 2 to recover along its timeline.
+The recovery_target_time parameter specifies the desired recovery time.
+The recovery_target_timeline parameter is set to 2 to recover along that specific timeline.

-Restart the PostgreSQL server to enter PITR mode and recover the database at the target time along timeline ID 2 (see Figure 10.6).
+Restarting the PostgreSQL server enters PITR mode and recovers the database to the target time along timeline ID 2 (see Figure 10.6).

 Figure 10.6.
 Recover the database at 12:15:00 along the timelineId 2.